GitLab Activity Widget for Website. No-code, Live - Poper

 Six things that matter when you embed GitLab on a DevOps portfolio or internal dashboard, not 30 features no one uses.

-Live merge requests, commits, releases, and pipelines
+Live merge requests, commits, and releases

 Use cases

-Poper vs other GitLab widgets
+Poper vs other platforms

 Recommended